jaelpark/JPyPlotRatio/README.md

 scale | float | Scale factor for y values of the TGraphErrors object **plotParams | dict | Supplementary parameters passed to matplotlib `errorbar, `fill_between` or `bar` plotting methods depending on plotType. noError | bool | If true, the error from ROOT objects is not plotted, without having to explicitly remove it first.
-Default False
+Default False limitMask | `np.array` of bool, `str` | Draw upper limit at `y + yerr` for data points for which the mask element is true.
+Default None (no upper limits).
+Value can also be "yerr0" (upper limit when uncertainty below 0), "yerrsys0" (same, but with also systematics combined), or "all" (all points as upper limit)

 The following options are available for the `plotType` parameter.
 Additional styling may be specified by supplying valid arguments that will be passed on to the respective matplotlib methods.